Tandem-charge: Anti-tank

-Penetrating weapons
+Penetration charges

 Dual charges increase the effectiveness of warheads when used against structures (such as bunkers).
 Because the explosion of a unitary high explosive charge will follow the path of least resistance, much of the explosive power of a warhead will be lost to the air surrounding the target if detonated outside the structure.
 This effect can be countered by using heavily constructed gravity bombs with delay fuzes that penetrate the earth, concrete, etc. of the target before exploding—thus containing the explosion inside the structure and significantly increasing its effect.

-Gravity bombs require aircraft to fly rather close to what may be a heavily-defended target, which poses a significant risk to the launch aircraft.
+Gravity bombs require aircraft to fly rather close to what may be a heavily defended target, which poses a significant risk to the launch aircraft.
 Cruise missiles equipped with large tandem-charge warheads can use the first charge to create a hole into which the missile flies before exploding the second charge, creating a similar effect of the delayed gravity bomb.
 An example of an anti-structure tandem-charge warhead is the BROACH warhead.